Flux159/blog/content/experiments/000001-qemuandtinycore.md

 fdisk -l (should show /dev/sda - which will be used for following commands) cfdisk /dev/sda

+# The following is in the cfdisk terminal interface
 [New] [Primary] [Enter for default] [Beginning] [Bootable - select this] [Write] yes